Critical behaviors and phase transitions of black holes in higher order gravities and extended phase spaces

 The results show that there is only one critical point that depends on the coupling coefficients $\alpha$, $\beta$, and $\phi$ for $d=5$. \\ The Gibbs free energy in the grand canonical ensemble is given by

 By using the above definitions and Eqs. (\ref{massGB}), (\ref{entropy}), and (\ref{definition}), the Gibss free energy with respect to temperature is displayed for $d=5$ in Fig. \ref{figure:REgrand}.
 The GB-BI-AdS black holes behave similar to the Van der Waals fluid for $d=5$ for all the values of $\beta$, $\alpha$, and $\phi$.\\ Let us expand these calculations to the case with $d = 6$.
-In this case, we observe a reentrant phase transition with two critical points for the specific ranges of $\frac{6}{100} \leq \alpha \leq \frac{18}{100}$ and $\phi=\frac{6}{10}$ in $d=6$ (Fig. \ref{figure:REgrand1}).\\ We also observe the Van der Waals behavior in the BI-AdS black holes, ($\alpha=0$), in the grand canonical ensemble and for $d =5,6$.
+In this case, we observe a reentrant phase transition with two critical points for the specific ranges of $\frac{6}{100} \leq \alpha \leq \frac{18}{100}$ and $\phi=\frac{6}{10}$ in $d=6$ (Fig. \ref{figure:REgrand1}) while for $\frac{6}{100} \geq \alpha$, $\alpha \geq \frac{18}{100}$ and $\phi=\frac{6}{10}$ we have the Van der Waals behavior.
+The same critical behaviours are observed for different ranges (small and large values) of $\beta$ and $\phi$, it means that GB-BI-AdS black holes in grand canonical ensembles in $d=6$ behave critically the same for various values of the BI parameter $\beta$ and $\alpha$.\\ We also observe the Van der Waals behavior in the BI-AdS black holes, ($\alpha=0$), in the grand canonical ensemble and for $d =5,6$.
 The diagram is similar to Fig. \ref{figure:REgrand}.\\ Now, we consider the limit of $\beta \to \infty$ for the charged-GB-AdS black holes.
 It is shown that these black holes in the grand canonical ensemble and for $d=5$ behave similar to the standard liquid/gas of the Van der Waals fluid \cite{GBgrand}.\\ Also, one phase of the large black holes for $d \geq 6$ of charged-GB-AdS black holes was investigated in the grand canonical ensemble \cite{Mirza:2014}.\\

-\section{AdS-born-infeld black holes in the third order lovelock gravity}
+\section{AdS-Born-Infeld black holes in the third order lovelock gravity}

 The action of the third order Lovelock gravity with a nonlinear Born-Infeld electromagnetic field in the $d$-dimensional space time is given by \cite{Dehghani2008}

 where,

 and